rustyb/cartodb_tuts/data_filters.md

 ![img1](img/2.png)

 Ok as you can see it’s looking pretty busy!
 First you should reduce the size of the markers themselves.
-You can do this by clicking the wizards icon under the  SQL icon.
+You can do this by clicking the **Wizards icon** under the  SQL icon.
 Then you should change the value for the marker size and its stroke to something like the values shown in the images below.

 ![img1](img/3.png)